Outreach

 Featured image for “Order of St. Luke (OSL)”

 The Order of St. Luke (OSL) meets weekly to learn and grow in the practice of prayer for healing.
-The group offers prayers after the Sunday services and hosts the Service of Prayer for Healing and Wholeness on the first Wednesday of the month.
+The group hosts the Service of Prayer for Healing and Wholeness on the first Wednesday of the month, except for August.

 Wednesday Healing Service